MAINSTREAM science looking for the source of consciousness, insist its origin must be located in the physical brain.

-But because research findings on this question upset established assumptions, it is it ignored by the mainstream.
+But because research findings on this question upset established assumptions, it is ignored by mainstream science.

-Investigators risk being minimalized and shunned by their peers—and their careers stalled as funding sources dry up.
+Frontier investigators risk being minimized and shunned by their peers—and their careers stalled as funding sources dry up.

 “The flashing gaze of those seers has penetrated into the very kernel of matter, and recorded the soul of things there.”

 Dr. Charles T. Tart has been involved with research and theory in the fields of Hypnosis, Psychology, Transpersonal Psychology, Parapsychology, Consciousness and Mindfulness since 1963.
-Including his latest, The End of Materialism, he has authored over a dozen books,
+His books include The End of Materialism: How Evidence of the Paranormal Is Bringing Science and Spirit Together.
+He presents over fifty years of scientific research conducted at the nation’s leading universities that proves humans do have natural spiritual impulses and abilities.
+Dr. Tart has authored over a dozen books.

 Two of his books became widely-used textbooks, and he has had more than 250 articles published in professional journals and books, including lead articles in the prestigious scientific journal Science and Nature.
-Tart is currently leading workshops on GlideWing, and is regularly tapped for public speaking appearances.
+Dr. Tart led numerous workshops on GlideWing, and is regularly tapped for public speaking appearances.

 Measuring the Immeasurable

-A recent book with the title “Measuring the Immeasurable: The Scientific Case for Spirituality” is a valuable compendium of essays by modern luminaries – they comprise, the publisher says
+A recent book with a provocative title “Measuring the Immeasurable: The Scientific Case for Spirituality” is a valuable compendium of essays by modern luminaries — they comprise, the publisher says

 “…some of the prominent authorities on the new frontier where science and spirit intersect.”

-Furthering scientific understanding of the human biofield and body fields are articles written by numerous credible researchers:
+Furthering scientific understanding of the human biofield and body fields are articles written by these credible researchers: